With Pitt, PA Wins

 Leaders from throughout the higher education community—including at Pitt—have voiced their concerns to Congress.

-You, too, can make your voice heard on this important issue.
+And there’s still time to make your voice heard on this important issue.

 Consider using the form on this page to contact your elected officials and help us protect and preserve the University of Pittsburgh’s mission to leverage knowledge for society’s gain.